September 25, 2024

 The is a forum to discuss new developments, changes, and challenges of Japan and the international society.

-The views expressed in the are solely those of the authors.
+The views expressed in the essays on the are solely those of the authors.

 Keizai Koho Center